• What We Print

 Heads Up!

 The article below is for informational purposes only.
-While we do print, we however do not stock nor sell paper.
+While we do print, we however do not stock paper for selling purposes.
 This is a guide for our potential customers to understand papers that may or may not be available for printing their projects on.
+Explore what we print by clicking the button below.

 The variety of paper that can be used in printing various promotional materials is quite wide.
 Brands must however be cognisant that there are some papers that experience consistent demand and thus they are generally available in the local market.
 Unfortunately, paper production in Kenya stopped at the once giant manufacturing plant, Webuye Pan Paper Mills.
 Revival is just a pipe dream.
 We currently depend on imported paper.